A day in the life of a Biocybernaut Training

-In the Premium Double Trainings and Deluxe Premium Double trainings, there is a lunch break between the first and second feedback training sessions of the day.
+In the Premium Double training and Deluxe Premium Double training, there is a lunch break between the first and second feedback training sessions of the day.
 We ask that you select and eat a hearty breakfast with a lot of protein.
 There will also be available a selection of fruits, nuts, and bottled water.

-The interviews begin immediately after you emerge from the training modules at the conclusion of your daily alpha feedback training, and we ask that you do not eat until everyone has given their post-training interview.
+The debriefing and processing session begin immediately after you emerge from the training modules at the conclusion of your daily alpha feedback training, and we ask that you do not eat until everyone has given their post-training interview.
 Then the group will adjourn from the interview room and gather together in the kitchen for the evening meal.

 During the evening meal break, you may wander about, even going outside, and then you return to the group room (conference room) for a review of, and discussions about, the objective results of your day’s training.
 These interviews and some of the data reviews are videotaped.

 Enclosed with these Training Notes are excerpts from an excellent book we can recommend buying: The Mood Cure, by Julia Ross, M.A., Penguin Books, 2004.
 It speaks knowledgeably about Omega-3 and its preferred fish oil source.
 You can help prepare your brain for your Alpha Training by undertaking some supplementation with fish oil as Julia Ross recommends in her book.